rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 >
 > For creating elements that will need to be accessed by code, a great solution is to use `createElement` and variables.
 For clearing/replacing element content, `replaceChildren` may be useful.
 To add elements that will not need to be accessed by code, it is acceptable to use `insertAdjacentHTML`.
 >
-> This won't cause any pain if you at least just write a reusable function that takes in the necessary element settings (`tagName`, `className`, `textContent`, etc.) and returns a ready-to-use element.
+> This won't cause any pain if you at least just write a reusable function (or class) that takes in the necessary element settings (`tagName`, `className`, `textContent`, etc.) and returns a ready-to-use element (or component).

 #### Code Smells (4/80)